So You Want My Job? Wolff Olins Principal Creative and Chip Shop Award chair Wayne Deakin on how he surfed into advertising

 What do you love most about your job?

 I think I like solving challenges.
 That’s the main thing – solving business problems with creativity.
-I also love the craft, the geeky design things and boring detail that other people hate – like, not just why we’ve used a certain font but the rationale behind the weight and foundry we chose.
+I also love the craft, the geeky design things, and the boring details that other people hate – like, not just why we’ve used a certain font but the rationale behind the weight and foundry we chose.

 What advice would you offer to others entering the advertising industry, especially at this weird time?